jaredly/j3/Roadmap.md

 - [ ] ok let's really make \n turn a thing into multiline. we'll have auto formating at some point, but this would honestly work for now

+- [ ] I reeeeeally need to be able to multiselect so I can wrap multiuple things
+- [ ] alsoooo I want to unwrap lisets at will

 # Ok so what we're doing right now

 is coming up with autocomplete. right?